Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 That’s what we’re here to discuss today!

-If you’ve taught or TA’d courses online in recent months, you’ve probably already realized how much extra preparation a successful Zoom meeting requires.
+If you’ve taught or TA’d courses online in recent months, you’ve probably already realized how much extra preparation a successful Zoom interview or meeting requires.

 The same holds for online interviews.
 You must prepare your lines, troubleshoot tech beforehand, and assess how you appear on the other side of that screen.